Community Behavioral Standards

 Residence Hall Conduct Procedures

-The University of Minnesota Crookston and the Department of Residential Life and Security Services is committed to ensuring students who have been found in violation of a Community Behavioral Standard or University policy are provided with an appropriate space to dispute these findings.
+The University of Minnesota Crookston and the Department of Residential Life and Public Safety is committed to ensuring students who have been found in violation of a Community Behavioral Standard or University policy are provided with an appropriate space to dispute these findings.
 The following appeal process is designed to ensure that the appealing student, the victims, and the University representatives all receive the same opportunity to come to a meaningful resolution.

 Residential Life Administrator - First Appeal (Informal)